sshine/datamatik.blog/content/about.md

 Computer programming is one of the few addictions I can recommend, because you can start by playing with the computer by yourself and progress to become proficient, and your work may become useful and valuable.
 Even if you only ever do it for your own sake, it is worth spending your life on.

-You don't need to become an academic researcher just because Computer Science contains the word "Science" just like you don't need to become a biology researcher to appreciate nature.
+You don't need to become a biology researcher to appreciate nature, and you don't need to become an academic researcher just because Computer Science contains the word "Science".

 Being a professional computer programmer (in Denmark, at least) can provide you with a great deal of personal freedom in your work.
-Maybe this is not true in China, although I would probably have become a programmer had I grown up in China.

 Teaching students at the university is easier: You don't really have to do as much, average students are committed to their own learning, and you can get